-The Specific Programme "Capacities" contains several horizontal actions supporting Small and Medium Size enterprises, innovation, regional cooperation and S&T infrastructure.
+The Specific Programme "Capacities" contains several horizontal actions supporting small- and medium-size enterprises, innovation, regional cooperation and S&T infrastructure.
 Here, options should be explored by the relevant Directorates in the EU Commission and the relevant Programme Committees in such a way as to allow optimum use of these activities in favour of the Western Balkan countries.

-- ⇒ All necessary measures to be undertaken to support the successful participation of the Western Balkan countries in other European initiatives, such as the Competitiveness and Innovation Framework Programme (CIP) (DG Enterprise), or EUREKA and Eurostars. - ⇒ Optimal use to be made of the opportunities of the Instruments of Pre-accession Assistance (IPA) for S&T institution and capacity building and human potential development in the Western Balkan countries (DG Enlargement)
+All necessary measures to be undertaken to support the successful participation of the Western Balkan countries in other European initiatives

+Other initiatives for the Western Balkan countries to participate in are, e.g., the Competitiveness and Innovation Framework Programme (CIP) (DG Enterprise) or EUREKA and Eurostars.

+Optimal use to be made of the opportunities of the Instruments of Pre-accession Assistance (IPA) for S&T institution and capacity building and human potential development in the Western Balkan countries (DG Enlargement)

 Olli Rehn (Commissioner for Enlargement) has highlighted higher education and research as priority areas both in the national and regional indicative programmes (letter of Olli Rehn to all ministers of Western Balkan countries, 10 October 2006).
-However, the current state of regional IPA programme planning indicates only a limited budget of 1,5% for S&T related activities for the whole target region (including Turkey).
-Therefore both the European Commission and the Western Balkan countries should emphasise the need for strong investment in the RTDI sector as part of the process of developing future annual indicative programmes on national and regional level.
+However, the current state of regional IPA programme planning indicates only a limited budget of 1.5% for S&T related activities for the whole target region (including Turkey).
+Therefore, both the European Commission and the Western Balkan countries should emphasise the need for strong investment in the RTDI sector as part of the process of developing future annual indicative programmes on national and regional level.

-A concrete example of how the re-integration of the Western Balkan countries can be accelerated and their innovative potential increased is through the overcoming of the continuing "digital divide" through the provision of a regional high speed internet network which would link S&T institutions in the region with the Europe-wide network GÉANT.
+A concrete example of how the reintegration of the Western Balkan countries can be accelerated and their innovative potential increased is through the overcoming of the continuing "digital divide" through the provision of a regional high-speed internet network which would link S&T institutions in the region with the Europe-wide network GÉANT.
 This network allows optimal communication and data exchange as well as access to electronic libraries.
 There is still a need for basic technical infrastructure such as campus networks, and for implementing a suitable regional organisational model to assure connectivity to GÉANT.
 This could be realised through the regional IPA Programme.